This article was updated on September 17, 2018.

 My favorite compliment is not someone thanking me for great service.
 Rather, it's when people suspect I'm a veteran and ask.
 When I confirm their suspicion, they're so excited to have figured it out, and I can't help but grin.
 Everyone appreciates great service and professionalism, but I find it more impactful when they experience and recognize it themselves, rather than my telling them.

 For veterans reading this, use the skills you spent so much time developing during your military service to your advantage.
-And for non-veteran entrepreneurs, these skills can be learned, and they'll make a difference for your business too.
+And for non-veterans in entrepreneurship, these skills can be learned, and they'll make a difference for your business too.

 Know a veteran entrepreneur or someone else who might find these points helpful?
 Please share this post.